A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Ellipses are total

-where $(x,y)=(a\cos\phi,b\sin\phi)$ corresponds to a point in $\RR^2$ on the boundary of the ellipse and $v=(v_x,v_y)$ is a vector directing the ray emitted from that point and tangent to the caustic of parameter $\lambda$ in the positive direction.
+where $(X,Y)=(a\cos\phi,b\sin\phi)$ corresponds to a point on the boundary of the ellipse and $v=(v_X,v_Y)$ is a vector parallel to the segment started from that point and tangent to the caustic of parameter $\lambda$ in the positive direction.
 The relation is as follows.
 Let

-be an outward normal to the boundary at $(x,y)$.
+Then $N$ is an outward normal to the boundary at $(X,Y)$ since it is proportional to the gradient of the Cartesian equation defining the ellipse.
 Previous definition of $J_{\lambda}$ can be expressed in the Euclidean norm as